Marouen-H/AXA/README.md

 No management needed

-Integration with AWS services such as lambda and Transcribe.
+Integration with AWS services such as Lambda and Transcribe.

 #### AWS Transcribe

+###### These technologies are very cost effective, we're charged only based on the usage.

 ### Overview